 Credits and Length: The 51-credit cohort program is designed to be completed in 3 years.
 Students enroll in 5-6 credits in 3 contiguous semesters (summer, fall, spring) during 3 consecutive years of study.
 Part-time options may be planned individually based on consultation and transfer credit.
 Career goals will determine the best track for each student.

-Integration of a Leadership and Learning Concentration: EdD candidates select one of the following 15-credit concentrations to integrate into their program:
+Four Areas of Concentration Based on Your Professional Goals: EdD candidates select one of the following 15-credit concentrations to integrate into their program:

 (1) School leadership and development (initial/preliminary administrator licensure courses)